huggingface/huggingface_hub/docs/source/en/guides/download.md

 /home/wauplin/.cache/huggingface/hub/models--gpt2/snapshots/11c5a3d5811f50298f278a704980280950aedb10/config.json
 ```

-You can download multiple files at once which displays a progress bar and return the snapshot path in which the files
+You can download multiple files at once which displays a progress bar and returns the snapshot path in which the files
 are located:

 ```bash